lbormann/darts-extern/README.md

 ### Prerequisite

-You need to have a running caller - https://github.com/lbormann/autodarts-caller - (latest version) with configured 'WTT'-Argument (http://127.0.0.1:8080)
+You need to have a running caller - https://github.com/lbormann/autodarts-caller - (latest version)

 ### Run by executable (Windows)